marcdomain/ignoreit/README.md

 * If `.gitignore` file does not exist in your project directory, `ignoreit` extension will create a `.gitignore` file and fill in the files you're to ignore.
 * The `.gitignore` content will be the files in your project directory that corresponds to the `ignoreit.array`
 * You can manually add other files to the `.gitignore` file.
 New files are always appended to the existing ones.
-* If `.env` file is part of the files in your directory, `ignoreit` extension will create a `.env.example` file and fill it with the the contents of your .env file.
-Only variables are filled in, values are left behind.
+* If `.env` file is part of the files in your directory, `ignoreit` extension will optionally create a `.env.example` file and fill it with the the truncated contents of your .env file, if `"ignoreit.updateEnvExample": true` - only variables are filled in, values are left behind.
 The `.env` and `.env.example` files will always be in sync.
 * You can use wildcards to specify files ending in certain patterns (example: `"*.pem"`)

 ## Extension Settings